 Whatever you do, avoid this sketchy ingredient

 Carrageenan is a gelatinous polysaccharide (string of sugar molecules) that has been extracted from a special kind of seaweed.
 Though it’s been implicated in potential health problems, carrageenan is commonly used as a key ingredient dairy alternatives, in addition to being randomly added to lots of non-vegan foods.
 Several studies have linked carrageenan to gastrointestinal inflammation, ulcers, and even tumors in animals.
 For me, the main issue is that it likely causes inflammation, which suppresses the immune system and can lead to chronic degenerative diseases.
 Besides, why should there be a possibly harmful form of seaweed in almond milk anyway?

 To avoid carrageenan, make sure you read the ingredient list of whatever product you’re thinking of buying, especially dairy-free milks.
 You can also refer to the Cornucopia Institute’s list of carageenan-free foods vs. foods with carageenan.

 My thoughts on processed food

-To be honest, I didn’t really even know what processed meant until I went to a lecture by Dr. T. Colin Campbell, the author of the China Study, last year.
+To be honest, I didn’t really even know what processed meant until I went to a lecture by Dr. T. Colin Campbell, the author of the China Study.
 After talking about the findings he revealed in the China Study and Forks Over Knives, Dr. Campbell explained that he recommends a “whole foods plant-based (vegan) diet.”
 When someone asked him what he meant by whole foods, he said whole foods are foods that remain in their whole state when consumed.

 Why is this important?
 Because we’ve evolved over thousands of years to eat foods in their entirety, not dissected into individual molecules.
 For instance, when you consume peas – you’re consuming pea protein, but you’re also ingesting the other carbohydrates and enzymes that work synergistically with the protein to provide nutrients for your cells and tissues.